ninaninuk/manual_testing_portofolio/Final Projec/README.md

 #### 1.1.2 Entry criteria defined
-.functional specifications are defined
+*functional specifications are defined
-.initial project risks were detected and mitigated .roles needed for the project are allocated
+*initial project risks were detected and mitigated *roles needed for the project are allocated
-.Develop Project Management Plan it ok
+*Develop Project Management Plan it ok
-.Plan Resource Management
+* Plan Resource Management

 #### 1.1.3 Exit criteria defined
  .Exploratory regression testing must be performed on the My Info module, which includes the Languages section